public-transport/hafas-client/docs/writing-a-profile.md

 ## 1. Setup

 *Note*: There are many ways to find the required values.
-This way is rather easy and has worked for most of the apps that we've looked at so far.
+This way is rather easy and works with most endpoints by now.

+1. **Find the journey planning webapp** corresponding to the API endpoint; Usually, you can find it on the public transport provider's website.
+2. **Open your [browser's devtools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools)**, switch to the "Network" tab, and **inspect the requests to the HAFAS API**.

+If you can't find the webapp or your public transport provider doesn't have one, you can inspect their mobile app's traffic instead:

-1. **Get an iOS or Android device and download the "official" app** for the public transport provider that you want to build a profile for.
+1. Get an iOS or Android device and **download the "official" app.**
 2. **Configure a [man-in-the-middle HTTP proxy](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/)** like [mitmproxy](https://mitmproxy.org).
 	- Configure your device to trust the self-signed SSL certificate, [as outlined in the mitmproxy docs](https://docs.mitmproxy.org/stable/concepts-certificates/).
 	- *Note*: This method does not work if the app uses [public key pinning](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning).
 In this case (the app won't be able to query data), please [create an issue](https://github.com/public-transport/hafas-client/issues/new), so we can discuss other techniques.